 - Use the best quality chicken you can.

-- If you don’t have celery root, use a couple stalks of celery instead.
+- If you don’t have celery root, use a couple of celery stalks instead.

 - Dried or fresh lovage is completely optional and can be skipped.